Science of Learning Isn’t Always Intuitive: Discover Popular Illusions with Carl Hendrick

 Join us for an interview-style conversation with Dr. Carl Hendrick, co-author of Instructional Illusions, as we unpack why learning design is often counterintuitive and how to avoid practices that look effective on the surface but don't hold up to evidence.

-• The "Uniqueness" & "Learner-Centred" Illusions How to hold two truths at once: learners are unique and all share the same basic cognitive architecture—and how to be truly learner-centered without abandoning explicit instruction.
+'Uniqueness' Illusion: How to hold two truths at once: all learners are unique and all humans share the same cognitive architecture.
+Know what learner differences matter and how to design for them.

-• The "Engagement Illusion" Why a buzzing, noisy, "fun" learning environment can be a terrible proxy for learning—and how to aim for cognitive engagement, not just activity
+'Engagement' Illusion: Why a 'busy' and 'fun' learning environment can be a poor proxy for learning and how to aim for cognitive engagement, not just activity

 This session is for you if:

-• You've ever wondered why a training or learning intervention that felt amazing didn't "stick" for learners.
+You've ever wondered why a training or learning intervention that 'seemed' effective didn't stick for learners

-• You want the science of learning language to push back against questionable ideas that hinder your impact.
+You want to leverage science of learning to push back against questionable ideas that hinder impact

 Format: